ASA 101 Basic Sailing

 - Students will register for three 8-hour days

-- Each class has a maximum of three single students or two couples
+- Each class has a minimum of three students and maximum of four

 - All classes are taught by ASA certified instructors